winglang/wing/README.md

 Wing enforces minor formatting and tries to be as close as possible to JSII:

-- each statement must end with a semicolon
+- Each statement must end with a semicolon
-- interface names start with capital letter "I"
+- Interface names start with capital letter "I"
-- class, struct, interface, and resource names must be TitleCased
+- Class, struct, interface, and resource names must be TitleCased
-- every other declaration name must be snake_cased unless otherwise specified
+- Every other declaration name must be snake_cased unless otherwise specified
-- members of classes, interfaces, and resources cannot share the same TitleCased representation as the declaring expression itself.
+- Members of classes, interfaces, and resources cannot share the same TitleCased representation as the declaring expression itself.
 - Parentheses are optional in expressions.
 Any wing expression can be surrounded by parentheses to enforce precedence, which implies that the expression inside